JarenGarman/battleship/README.md

 ## Donte Handy and Jaren Garman

-Q:Iteration 3 did not provide an interaction pattern.
-How did you approach designing this iteration?
-If you did not get to Iteration 3, reflect on how you think you would’ve approached the design and problem solving process.
+**Iteration 3 Approach Without a Predefined Interaction Pattern**

-A: In the absence of a predefined interaction pattern for Iteration 3, we prioritized a thorough understanding of the project's requirements.
-We utilized the functional checklist at the bottom of the page as a guide, ensuring that our design decisions aligned with the expected functionality.
-This iterative process involved research, prototyping, and constant refinement to achieve a user-friendly and effective solution.
+In the absence of a defined interaction pattern for Iteration 3, our team focused on achieving a comprehensive understanding of the project's requirements.
+We utilized the functional checklist provided at the bottom of the project page as a guiding tool to ensure that our design decisions were aligned with the expected functionality.
+This iterative approach involved conducting thorough research, creating prototypes, and continuously refining our work to produce a user-friendly and effective solution.

-Q: If you had one more day to work on this project, what would you work on?
+**Considerations for Additional Development Time**

-A: With an additional day, we would have explored the implementation of a more advanced feature, such as allowing users to create custom ships.
-However, due to the anticipated time commitment and the desire to maintain project stability, we prioritized completing the core functionality and ensuring its robustness.
-We also would have liked to implement a more sophisticated AI for the computer player, as the current version is relatively simple and predictable.
-This would have involved developing a more advanced strategy for the computer player to make more intelligent decisions and provide a more challenging experience for the user.
-We also left time to prepare for peer code reviews and address any feedback received and prepare for evaluation.
+If given an additional day to work on the project, we would have aimed to implement more advanced features, such as enabling users to create custom ships.
+However, considering the anticipated time investment and our commitment to maintaining project stability, we chose to prioritize the completion and robustness of core functionality.
+Additionally, we envisioned enhancing the computer player's AI to offer a more dynamic experience.
+This enhancement would involve developing a more sophisticated strategy, empowering the computer player to make smarter decisions and thereby providing a greater challenge to users.
+We also allocated time for peer code reviews, addressing any feedback received, and preparing for overall project evaluation.

-Q: Describe the pairing techniques you used while working on this project.
+**Pairing Techniques Utilized**

-A: Our pairing approach was highly collaborative and flexible.
-We adopted a modified ping-pong pairing approach, engaging in frequent discussions to plan and prioritize tasks.
-We also incorporated elements of pair programming, working together to solve challenging problems and ensure code quality.
-In instances where one team member was unable to work, the other would complete a larger task and create a pull request for their partner to review and integrate upon returning.
-This approach ensured a balanced workload and knowledge sharing.
+Our team employed a highly collaborative and flexible pairing approach throughout the project.
+We adopted a modified ping-pong pairing technique, engaging in frequent discussions to plan and prioritize our tasks effectively.
+Additionally, we incorporated elements of pair programming to tackle challenging problems and ensure high code quality.
+In scenarios where one team member could not participate, the other would take on a larger task and subsequently create a pull request for review and integration once the absent member returned.
+This strategy promoted a balanced workload and fostered knowledge sharing within the team.

-Q: Describe how feedback was shared over the course of this project.
+**Feedback Mechanisms During the Project**

-A: Feedback was primarily exchanged during code reviews facilitated by pull requests.
-This allowed for thorough examination of code changes, identification of potential issues, and constructive discussions.
-We also utilized code comments to provide quick references, clarify specific aspects of the work, and offer general guidance to each other.
+Feedback was primarily shared through code reviews, facilitated by the use of pull requests.
+This process allowed for an in-depth examination of code changes, identification of potential issues, and constructive discussions regarding improvements.
+Furthermore, we utilized code comments to provide quick references, clarify specific aspects of our work, and offer general guidance to one another, enhancing our collaborative effort throughout the project.